green-party-dublin-central/nh-web/site/content/post/ukraine-how-you-can-help.md

 ## Advice for Ukrainians in Ireland

-You can find briefing note which provides an initial overview of what Ukrainian individuals and families may expect as they arrive in Ireland under the Temporary Protection Directive [here](https://neasahourigan.com/img/ukraine-humanitarian-and-refugee-crisis-response.docx) and attached below.
+You can find a briefing note which provides an initial overview of what Ukrainian individuals and families may expect as they arrive in Ireland under the Temporary Protection Directive [here](https://neasahourigan.com/img/ukraine-humanitarian-and-refugee-crisis-response.docx) and attached below.
 As the situation is evolving this information is subject to change.
 The Government continues to assemble a comprehensive, centralised information source in English, Ukrainian and Russian which will be available in due course.

 Image [credit](https://commons.wikimedia.org/wiki/File:Flag_of_Ukraine.svg)